skrajeshwari/AI_StockAnalysisApplication/README.md

 2. Start a Codespace by going to `Code` dropdown > Select `Codespaces` tab > Click on `Create codespace on main`

-3. Create and Activate a virtual environment:
+3. Create and activate a virtual environment:
    ```
    python -m venv venv
    source venv/bin/activate